Few people appreciate the heart’s role in everyday activities until they

 Other benefits of the Outpatient Cardiac Rehabilitation Service

-Registered nurses who have specialty training in
+Registered nurses who have specialty training in cardiovascular

-A holistic approach to care that covers the full range
+A holistic approach to care that covers the full range of

-of patient needs, from psychosocial to physical
+patient needs, from psychosocial to physical

-Fitness training, low-intensity aerobic exercise,
+Fitness training, low-intensity aerobic exercise, strength

-strength training and physical rehabilitation that takes
+training and physical rehabilitation take place in full-service

 Depression screenings throughout the process that gauge